slyall/www-darkmere/content/linux.conf.au_guide.md

 ### Social Media

-The majority of scoial media activity currently (2017) takes place on twitter, however people will also use facebook and reddit.
+The majority of social media activity currently (2017) takes place on twitter, however people will also use Facebook and reddit.

 If you want to blog or tweet about LCA while your attend you should use the recommended keywords (usually **linux.conf.au** and **lca&lt;year&gt;** )